 First it was the Painted Desert Inn's lobby.
 Later it became a bar and tap room.
 Today, it is a gallery space with revolving exhibits.
 To explore images of the inn itself, check out this gallery.

 Check out a past artist-in-residence exhibition: Postcards from the Iron Camera

 Faces of the Petrified Forest

-Artsits-in-Residence Mary Collins and Susan McElhinney teamed up on an exhibition of words and prose highlighting the people that make Petrified Forest special.
-Originally displayed at Wolf Trap Center for the Performing Arts in January 2014, it can now be seen as a temporary exhibit at Painted Desert Visitor Center.
+Artists-in-Residence Mary Collins and Susan McElhinney teamed up on an exhibition of words and prose highlighting the people that make Petrified Forest special.

 Petrified Forest staff completed a large project to update all the roadside informational panels, called waysides.
 The signs needed some maintenance, as well as an update of information.
 In a park with so much active research, we want to share the latest discoveries with visitors.
 Over 50 waysides are located along the roads and trails throughout the park explaining the landscape and covering a variety of topics specific to their locations.